LOL (Basshunter album): Reception

 According to Matthew Chisling of AllMusic, LOL contains Basshunter's best "beats and grinds".
 Håkan Steen of Aftonbladet wrote that the album was for people who share Basshunter's lifestyle: using the social-media website LunarStorm and chatting and playing computer games online.
 Steen considered "Festfolk" the album's best song.
 Stefan Thungren of Svenska Dagbladet sensed an intentional inadequate execution in the material, and wrote that the sophisticated, difficult shout in "Festfolk" was inspired by the musician E-Type.
 Thungren compared "Strand Tylösand" to the band Gyllene Tider's summer hits, criticised the trance adaptation of the Swedish national anthem in "Sverige", and noted a certain melancholy in the instrumental version of "Boten Anna".
 Andreas Nordström from Expressen negatively described album as one of the most difficult records in the history.
 Basshunter found the Nordström review amusing.
 In 2020 "I'm Your Basscreator" was placed on list Italian Mob by Italian rap DJ's.

+Chart performance

+LOL became fourth best selling foreign album of 2006 in Finland with 33,365 copies sold.